getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ### Issue Owners

 By default, [LINK: issue owners] receive alert emails.
-If an issue owner is not configured or found, the email will either not send or send to all project members as defined in **Project Settings > Issue Owners**.
+If an issue owner is not configured or not found, the email will either not send or send to all project members as defined in **Project Settings > Issue Owners**.

 ![DON%20T%20add%20content%20to%20this%20Draft%20Alerts%20Notificatio/Screenshot_2020-02-26_22.03.07.png](DON%20T%20add%20content%20to%20this%20Draft%20Alerts%20Notificatio/Screenshot_2020-02-26_22.03.07.png)

 ### Ignore

 When an issue is set to ignore, Sentry mutes the alerts for that issue.
-You can also ignore an issue until certain conditions are met — for example, "ignore for 30 minutes."
+You can also ignore an issue until certain conditions are met —- for example, "ignore for 30 minutes."
 Keep in mind; **an ignored issue will still count towards your quota**.

-Finally, you can configure your personal alert notifications settings [here](https://sentry.io/settings/account/notifications/).

 ### Personal Alert Settings